 The first way is by personal references.
 Some Psalms just directly shout, "Trinity!"
 Here are seven examples.

-Similarly, one verse in Psalm 45 about the king, which the author of Hebrews makes clear is about Christ (Hebrews 1:8), is clearly a Trinitarian statement as we read, "You have loved righteousness and hated wickedness; therefore God, Your God, has anointed You with the oil of joy above Your fellows."
+2) Similarly, one verse in Psalm 45 about the messianic king, which the author of Hebrews makes clear is about Christ (Hebrews 1:8), is clearly a Trinitarian statement.
+For we read, "You have loved righteousness and hated wickedness; therefore God, Your God, has anointed You with the oil of joy above Your fellows."

-In Psalm 51:10-12, David prays in a Trinitarian way when he cries out, "Create in me a clean heart, O God, and renew a right spirit within me.
+5) In Psalm 51:10-12, David prays in a Trinitarian way when he cries out, "Create in me a clean heart, O God, and renew a right spirit within me.
 Cast me not away from your presence, and take not your Holy Spirit from me.
 Restore to me the joy of your salvation, and uphold me with a willing spirit."

-Psalm 110 was quoted by Jesus (Matthew 23:41-46) to show that when David said, "The Lord says to my Lord: 'Sit at my right hand, until I make your enemies your footstool'” this was in reference to the Father and himself, with the Spirit's work clearly referenced later in the psalm (see verse 3).
+6) Psalm 110 was quoted by Jesus (Matthew 23:41-46) to show that when David said, "The Lord says to my Lord: 'Sit at my right hand, until I make your enemies your footstool,'” this was in reference to the Father and himself.
+The Spirit's work in applying the work of Christ's redemption is then clearly referenced later in the psalm as it speaks of Christ's day of power (see verse 3; Acts 1:8).

-In the 139th psalm, while he marvels at God's omniscience, David equates the Spirit's omnipresence with the Lord's presence when he says in verses 4-8:
+7) In the 139th psalm, while marveling at God's omniscience, David equates the Spirit's omnipresence with the Lord's presence when he says in verses 4-8: